The Fishing Program

 At the Royal Coachman Lodge, salmon are usually available all but the first and last week of the season.
 A 7- 9 weight rod is the ideal set up for these strong fighting fish, except for the Kings (available in June and July).
 We suggest a 9 -10 weight for the Kings.
 Give us a call at the office for exact rod suggestions for your week.
 We generally use floating lines, but occasionally sinking lines, and sink tips can be effective, especially for the Kings.
 Our favorite sinking line is a type IV 10 foot sink tip for silvers, for Kings it is a Teeny 300.
 We suggest that you bring both floating and sinking tip lines.

 Fishing licenses and King salmon stamps are not included.
-Licenses and king stamps can be purchased online with Alaska Department of Fish and Game -- be sure to purchase the one week license for the dates of your trip.
+Licenses and king stamps must be purchased online , before your trip, with Alaska Department of Fish and Game.
+Be sure to purchase the one week license for the dates of your trip.
 King Salmon stamps are only needed in June and July.
-We prefer that you purchase your licenses ahead of time online, but if you do not we can sell you a license at the lodge.

 Flies are included in the package.
 We will have a large selection of flies on hand at the lodge.
 Spinning gear is not included, if you are a spin fisherman please notify us and we can tell you what is available at the lodge.
 If you have a trout or salmon fly collection, bring it along, as it is always fun to experiment with different patterns.
 We have a lodge policy of using only non-stainless steel, barbless hooks on the fresh water species.
 If you would like to tie some flies for your trip just give us a call and we can give you some guidelines for your week.
 We will have plenty of flies at the lodge.
 We have a fly tying table available for your personal use.
 While we keep a good supply of hooks and fly tying materials, if you plan on doing a lot of fly tying, please bring some of your own supplies.